Meanderings of an Londoneering Castaway.

 This week I hit London's Selfridges store again, the store as I often say, do not just sell fridges, but a lot of things.
 The exterior of the building is mostly shrouded in scaffolding.
 They have made such effort to keep the scaffold off the pavement level, so that the scafford is actually supported by a cheap little array of wall bolts.
 Bars and tubes come out at 45 degrees to hold up a battlement of metal.
 It all looks rather unsafe.
 Inside, the Selfridges of old is mostly no more, but gutted and painted white, but not as badly gutted as the old Whitelys store in Queensway, but this is bad enough.
 Remnants of old lay in the form of massive columns that rise up through the escalators, the roof of which seems to still have it's 1930's design intact.
 Other old relics include most of the doors and stairwells, and of course the old lady above the front entrance.
 I can only guess that there are more old interiors behind the scenes, so it might be worth getting a job there just to explore by flashlight.
 Otherwise, the building had been ruined.
 Modernisation: Who needs it...

-How bored I am with radical religious groups in London.
 Come on, this is the 21st Century!
-We should be colonising Alpha Centuri by now, but instead all this religion has blasted us back hundreds of years into the dark ages.
+We should be colonising Alpha Centuri by now.
 And then theres this blowout of the banking system: How rediculous it all is.
 What a farce.
 All happening just down the road from where I do sit.
 All of London is in the grip of insanity, and I'm trapped in it.
 All the stupid schemes and political correctness and violence.
-All happening around Armistice Day too: So what do the pensioners of this world that we have created: Those that suffered in that great World War Two?
+All happening around Armistice Day too: So what do the pensioners of this world think of that we have created: Those that suffered in that great World War Two?
 Was it all worth it?
 All the greed and religion and politics that we see before us?
 Pensioners, and their 'means tested' life, and their homes at risk as they lay dying in an MRSA hell hole nursing sanctuary.
 I feel sorry for the elderly Londoners: They must fell like they want out real soon.
 What's in it for them?

 Ministry of Lies